dry-run/test_proj/get-list-of-repos/FetchListOfRepos.md

         export GHES_TOKEN="<YOUR_GHES_TOKEN_HERE>"

+2. Add the list of repositories to the "repo-list" file.

+        vi repo-list

-2. Run the script by executing
+3. Run the script by executing

         ./get-repos-list-of-open-PR.sh